rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-07-20-meet-team-fusion.md

 ## The Project- OpenDF

-Project *[OpenDF](https://github.com/scorelab/OpenDF)* is a cloud based digital forensics tool which tracks cyber-crimes.
+Project *[OpenDF](https://github.com/scorelab/OpenDF)* is a cloud based digital forensics tool which helps forensics investigators in investigating forensics evidences.
 It enables the investigators, mine the evidences effectively and report successfully.
 Through OpenDF, the usability of analysis of processed forensics data can be improved.
 It supports team collaboration in investigations and has been able to increase the confidentiality and security of the investigation.
 Mind Blowing !!..
 Isn’t it?

 ![Mind blowing](/img/blog/2017/2017-07-20-mind-blowing.gif)
 <div class="image-credits"><b>Mind blowing!..
 (Image : Buzzfeed.com)</b></div>